 - Operates on a self-registration first-come, first-served basis

 - Facilities include a store, coin-operated showers, laundry facilities, picnic grounds, water and utility sinks, restrooms, and drinking fountains

-Big Meadows is perhaps the most popular campground in Shenandoah National Park—and not without good reason.
-The campground is situated in a secluded, shaded wood near Shenandoah’s main facilities and is something of a hub for hikers setting off on any of the numerous trails in the vicinity, including the Appalachian Trail.
+Big Meadows is perhaps the most popular campground in Shenandoah National Park — situated in a secluded, shaded wood near Shenandoah’s main facilities.
+It serves as a central point for hikers embarking on various nearby trails, such as the Appalachian Trail.